Jala3400/Logo_to_ASCII/docs/how-it-works.md

 ## 3. Convert Blocks to Character

+After this step we will have a string with the characters that match the image the best.

 First, the image is divided into blocks with the same measures as the characters and compared with all characters.

 After processing a block, we should have the character that fits it best.